 The cabin camera is fitted with 4 infrared lights which does the job in terms of lighting up the cabin.
 It is a bit unfortunate that the cabin camera is a low resolution but we are willing to overlook it for the price.
 The last thing to note is that the power cord comes with a rather unsightly cylinder plastic piece which is nearly impossible to hide in the car’s headliner.
 On the plus side, this kit does include a plastic crowbar which allows you to hide most of the wires in the car’s panels.

 We aren’t sure of the purpose and we felt that this could have remedied as other dash cams don’t a similar design.
-Besides that design flaw, this is a great choice for Uber drivers and also those who own convertibles.
+Besides that design flaw, this is a great dash cam for Uber and Lyft drivers and also those who own convertibles.
 The cabin camera can easily pick up the entire rear of a convertible.

 - Budget Friendly